Russia says SU-35 scrambled over Baltic as 2 US bombers flew

-Russia's defense ministry said a Russian SU-35 fighter jet was scrambled over the Baltic Sea on Monday after two US strategic bombers flew in the direction of the Russian border but then left.
+Russia's defence ministry said a Russian SU-35 fighter jet was scrambled over the Baltic Sea on Monday after two US strategic bombers flew in the direction of the Russian border but then left.

 It said a SU-35 fighter jet took to the air in order to prevent a border violation, and added, "after the foreign military aircraft moved away from the Russian Federation state border, the Russian fighter returned to its base airfield."